Unit rationale, description and aim

 Reflective Journal

-Students are expected to reflect on good practice approaches in community development.
+Students are provided with the opportunity to demonstrate their reflection on good practice approaches in community development.

 Weighting